 From the Alert Overview page, you can hover your mouse over an individual alert to see actions related to managing it.

-View an alert Click the eye icon to open the overview popup for an alert.
-This displays an embedded Grafana graph and a history log of the last 3 days of data.
-There is also a link to the Grafana composer to view more detailed information on the metric being alerted on.
+Click the eye icon to open the overview popup for an alert.
+This displays an embedded graph and a history log of the last 3 days of data.
+There is also a link to the dashboard 'composer' feature to view more detailed information on the metric being alerted on.

 Edit an alert